 300

-Mathematical Society Teaching Geometry Grade 10 school students in the privileged area of Valikamam
+Mathematical Society Teaching Geometry Grade 10 school students from the privileged area of Valikamam

 100